99.9%

 2019”.
 Any 2023 Blues success goes directly

 through #50 goal crease.
+For Blues Fans: The

 opportunity to swing their towels and sing “Take